johantre/ms-outlook-invite/POWER-AUTOMATE-IMPORT.md

 At the moment of writing the option of using **Power Platform Catalog** hasn't been tested. \
 Looking at [Releases page](../../releases) you'll see brand specific Solutions pre-build, ready to download. \
 Those are the Solutions you'd want to import into the Power Platform catalog; a sustainable solution for your distribution problem. \
-What the Catalog does when you import from it, it strips all synthetic keys and makes new ones for that user.
+What the Catalog does when you import from it, it strips all synthetic keys (GUID's) and makes new ones for that user.

 However, users that aren't operating under a Premium license (like Office 365 Standard) should also be able to enjoy the automation built in this repo.
 Hence, an answer below to this issue.